klaarnut/user-docs/en/installation.md

       ![image](images/install_nocp/create-db-step4.png)

-**After you create a database, add users to the database and configure their privileges.
+**After you created a database, add users to the database and configure their privileges.
 To create a new user account, perform the following steps:**

 1. Enter a username in the Username text box.
 2. Enter and confirm the new password in the appropriate text boxes.